 Elements developed the Dutch Eurovision app in cooperation with Avrotros.
-The Eurovision contest was held the 18th, 20th and 22nd of May in Rotterdam, with 41 countries competing for the title.
-During the final around 4 million Dutch were watching the show live, worldwide this number was 180 million.
+In 2022, the Eurovision Song Contest will be held in Turin, Italy, from 10 to 14 May, with 40 countries competing for the title.
+During the final in 2021, about 4 million Dutch people watched the show live, worldwide 180 million saw the live show.

-In order to handle the extreme high peaks of traffic influx before, during and after broadcasts of the show, the backend platform is fully optimized and scalable.
-The project was directed by AVROTROS who worked inclose collaboration with Elements, WeRiot and Praegus.
+To handle the extremely high peaks of traffic influx before, during and after the shows broadcast, the backend platform is fully optimized and scalable.
+The project is led by the AVROTROS, in close collaboration with Elements.

 Due to the popularity of the Songcontest event, over 250.000 people downloaded the app and started rating the acts.